Technology-Agnostic/ISP/README.md

 ## Interface Segregation Principle

 Example of fix for interface segregation principle violation.
+Controller of books violates ISP by merging all books lists into single construction.
 Unit tests files are "entry points" here.

 ### Setup